adourian/adourian/README.md

 # Kari Adourian

-Machine Learning Research intern & Master’s student in Computer Science (Data Science & AI) at the University of Pennsylvania.
+Machine Learning Research Intern at Hitachi Energy & Master’s student in Computer Science (Machine Learning & AI) at the University of Pennsylvania.
 Background in Chemical Engineering & Biotechnology (EPFL).

-I work at the intersection of machine learning, science, and high-stakes systems — building models and pipelines that operate on complex real-world data where decisions have tangible impact.
+I work on applying machine learning to complex systems, particularly in scientific and technical domains, with a focus on rigorous modeling and scalable end-to-end pipelines.

 ---

 ## Core Interests

-- **Machine learning for scientific and economic systems**
+- **Machine learning for complex systems**
-  Applying ML to domains like materials, energy, health, and markets, where models influence physical or financial outcomes.
+  Developing models for high-dimensional, structured problems where classical approaches break down and careful problem formulation matters.

 - **Representation learning for structured data**
-  Learning meaningful embeddings for molecules, time series, and other non-standard data using graph methods, foundation models, and latent-space approaches.
+  Learning meaningful representations for molecules, time series, and other non-standard data using graph-based methods, foundation models, and latent-space approaches.

 - **End-to-end ML systems**
-  Designing complete pipelines: data acquisition → modeling → evaluation → deployment, with an emphasis on robustness, performance, and practical usability.
+  Building complete pipelines from data acquisition and modeling to evaluation and deployment, prioritizing robustness, performance, and practical usability.

-- **High-leverage problem spaces**
+- **High-leverage technical problem spaces**
-  Environments where strong technical execution compounds into outsized real-world and career impact.
+  Working on technically demanding challenges where strong execution compounds into significant real-world value.

 ---

 ## Current Work

-- Research intern at Hitachi Energy, developing ML pipelines to identify environmentally friendly replacements for SF₆, combining molecular graphs, foundation models, and DFT-surrogate modeling.
+- Machine Learning Research Intern at Hitachi Energy, contributing to the development of ML pipelines for identifying environmentally safer replacements for SF₆, combining molecular graphs, foundation model embeddings, and surrogate modeling of quantum descriptors.
-- Exploring machine learning applications in biology and healthcare, with a focus on real deployment rather than purely academic benchmarks.
+- Independent projects exploring modeling and decision systems at the intersection of scientific data and real-world events.

 ---